ClockSelect/myevic/README.md

           Enable, Reset and/or Edit the atomizer power curve.
           When power curve is enabled, it take precedence over preheating; a little "C" next to the power setting on main screen indicates the power curve is enabled.
           The values of the power curve are percentages (from 0 to 200%) of the main power setting.
 The whole power curve will thus scale with the main power setting.
 The default power curve (after reset) is a flat 100% curve, so will have no sensible effect.
-          The **Delay** setting of the **Preheat** function prevent the power curve to apply a power above 100% during some time after the end of the lest puff.
+          The **Delay** setting prevents the power curve to apply a power above 100% during some time after the end of the last puff.
 See the **Vaping>Preheat** menu documentation for more informations.
           You may have one different power curve per configuration profile.

     * Prot.